fbpx

 This isn’t necessarily bad, at least, not until you’ve got busy technicians who don’t have time for collecting field data, skipping them.
 Even the opposite can be an issue: some keen bean spending more time writing risk assessments than actually doing the work.

-Too expensive/troublesome to have others designing them for you
+Too expensive/troublesome to have others design them for you

 One solution for the above problem is to have a software provider or third party design your forms for collecting field data.
 But while the industry standard reports exist for good reason, your business might need more personalized solutions for niche jobs and/or industries.